jamesmcm/jamesmcm.github.io/content/blog/2025-06-08-claude-data-engineer/index.md

 ## Background

-While migrating some stuff to my Steam Deck to use while travelling, I came across an old and deprecated Data Engineering assessment I'd originally written for use at a startup many years ago.
-It is not longer used, as we phased it out for more standardised Leetcode-style assessments while I was there.
+While migrating some stuff to my Steam Deck to use while travelling (Nix works great on the Steam Deck btw!), I came across an old and deprecated Data Engineering assessment I'd originally written for use at a startup many years ago.
+It is no longer used, as we phased it out for more standardised Leetcode-style assessments while I was there.
+With all of the recent excitement around AI agents and MCP servers, this seemed like the perfect test case.

-But it contains a Docker setup for a Jupyter notebook and postgres database - with some questions being aimed purely at Python, some purely SQL (using psycopg2 to run queries from within the notebook), and some a mix of both.
+It contains a Docker setup for a Jupyter notebook and postgres database - with some questions being aimed purely at Python, some purely SQL (using psycopg2 to run queries from within the notebook), and some a mix of both.

-Having recently been investigating different use-cases for MCP servers, this made me wonder - could I use agentic AI (e.g. with Cursor or Claude Code) to solve the assessment?
-Ideally watching the agent complete it in real-time.

 The assessment used docker-compose to launch a postgres image filled with test data, and a customised python-alpine image to add psycopg2 and jupyter.

+With MCP servers readily available for both this seemed like a straightforward endeavour: Will Claude be able to solve the assignment successfully?
+Would you hire Claude as a Data Engineer?

 ## MCP Servers

+Tool usage allows Large Language Models (LLMs) to interact with the environment and modify it.
+Essentially the LLM is expected to output a special token when it wants to use a tool, along with the arguments to that tool.
+The client running the LLM will then pause LLM inference, run the tool, and insert the output into the context of the LLM.
+When the LLM resumes inference it now has access to the output of the tool it requested.

+[Model Context Protocol (MCP) servers](https://modelcontextprotocol.io/introduction) support tool usage by providing a common API for LLMs to list available tools, so the LLM itself can choose which one it wants to use.
+This means the LLM can just be trained on working with the MCP API and some example tools, but can then use any tool which implements an MCP server following the protocol (this was inspired by the success of the [Language Server Protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol) - also in implementation: it is also JSON-RPC based).

+This is an exciting development in the practical application of LLMs - where hitherto existing LLMs could only observe the enviroment from their prompts, LLMs with tool usage can actually change it.

-[Model Context Protocol (MCP) servers](https://modelcontextprotocol.io/introduction) allow an LLM agent to make requests to the server e.g. to call a tool or access a resource.
-In our case we will use two servers, providing several tools to our agent.
+In our case we will use two MCP servers, providing several tools to our agent.

 We need at least the following tools: